eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

 ## Preamble: A Covenant of Care

 Humanity is developing technologies with the potential to profoundly alter consciousness, offering paths to healing and expanded awareness.
 This power carries an immense responsibility.
-The **Sanctuary Accord** is a covenant to ensure that this exploration is guided by reverence, safety, and justice.
+The **Cognitive Sovereignty Accord** is a covenant to ensure that this exploration is guided by reverence, safety, and justice.
 It creates a sanctuary—a protected and sacred space—for the ethical development and application of **consciousness technologies**, including psychedelics, neuro-technologies, AI-driven digital consciousness environments, and other modalities.
 Its purpose is not to restrict, but to ensure that our journey into the inner cosmos is as mindful and honorable as our journey into the outer one.

 ## 1. Core Principles